aduh95/Apache-Virtual-Hosts-Creator/README.md

 * The configuration files directory, *default is `/etc/apache2/sites-available/` (which is Apache default)*
 * The log files directory, *default is `/var/log/web/`*
+* All the variable in the begining of the bash script

 ### Installation